herrera-ignacio/javascript-course/nodejs/asynchronous.md

     Promise:      |__async operation__|
 ```

-Since the operation is happening somewhere else, the __main thread is not blocked__w hile the async operation is being processed.
+Since the operation is happening somewhere else, the __main thread is not blocked__ while the async operation is being processed.

 ## Asynchronous JS